Battle of Sitka: 1802 battle

 Despite a number of unsuccessful Tlingit attacks against the post during the winter of 1799, business soon prospered.
 Urgent matters required that Baranov return to Kodiak (then capital of Russian America) in 1800.
 25 Russians and 55 Aleuts, under the direction of Vasilii G. Medvednikov, were left to staff the post.
 In spring 1802, the population of Redoubt Saint Michael had grown to include 29 Russians, 3 British deserters, 200 Aleuts, and a few Kodiak women.
-It was rumored that the British (under the auspices of the Hudson's Bay Company) staged a meeting with the northern Tlingit clans in Angoon in 1801, wherein they offered muskets and gunpowder to the Tlingit in exchange for exclusive fur trading rights.

 In June 1802, a group of Tlingit warriors attacked the Russian fort at mid-day.
 Led by Skautlelt (Shḵ'awulyéil) and Kotleian, the raiding party massacred many, looted the sea otter pelts, and burned the settlement, including a ship under construction.
 A few Russians and Aleuts who had been away from the post hunting, or who had fled into the forest, subsequently reached safety and relayed news of the attack.
-British Captain Barber, Unicorn, seized the ringleaders, rescued 3 Russians, 20 other native allies, and many of the pelts.
+The captain of the British merchantman Unicorn seized the ringleaders, rescued 3 Russians, 20 other native allies, and many of the pelts.
 The Unicorn then set sail for Kodiak, where it delivered the survivors and the news of the attack to Baranov on June 24.
 Barber extracted a ransom of 10,000 rubles for the return of the colonists — a mere 20% of his initial demand.